Iraqi al Qaeda wing merges with Syrian counterpart

 That prospect alarms many in Syria, from minority Druze, Christians, Alawites and Shi'ites to conservative but tolerant Sunnis who fear al-Nusra would try to impose Taliban-style rule.

+"Let your fight be for the sake of God, for the sake of bringing God's sharia (Islamic law) to rule," Zawahri said.

-"Do all you can to ensure that the fruit of your struggle, God willing, is an Islamic state ... a state that would be a building stone in the return of the rightly-guided caliphate," he said.
+"Do all you can to ensure that the fruit of your struggle, God willing, an Islamic state ... a state that would be a building stone in the return of the rightly-guided caliphate".

 (Additional reporting by Ahmed Tolba in Cairo and Patrick Markey in Baghdad; Editing by Dominic Evans and Alistair Lyon)